-- 1. The following events are considered Approved Events for the purpose of this policy. - 1.1 events where the Elected Member or CEO is attending in an official capacity, such as presenting awards or prizes to others on behalf of the City, participating as a member of a discussion/judging panel or presenting at the event as part of the event program; - 1.2 events sponsored by the City; - 1.3 events hosted by the City;
+- 1. Elected Members or the CEO may attend the following events on behalf of the City: - 1.1 events where the Elected Member or CEO is attending in an official capacity, such as presenting awards or prizes to others on behalf of the City, participating as a member of a discussion/judging panel or presenting at the event as part of the event program; - 1.2 events sponsored by the City; - 1.3 events held at any facility owned by the City (including facilities on land vested in the City); - 1.4 events hosted by the City; - 1.5 events hosted by any incorporated associations, clubs, community groups, or not-for-profit organisations; or - 1.6 events hosted by other local governments, regional local governments, WALGA or any State or Commonwealth Government department or agency.